 You submit tax returns for tax years, not calendar years, and this must be done in arrears.
 The tax year runs from 6th April one year to 5th April the next.

-Self-assessment deadlines in 2023
+Self-assessment deadlines

-Before the next online tax return deadline comes around, there are several other self-assessment dates in 2023 to bear in mind.
+Before the next online tax return deadline comes around, there are several other self-assessment dates to bear in mind.
 It’s unlikely that all of them will be relevant to you.
 Please make sure you understand which ones apply so that you don’t miss any important deadlines.

 What information will you need to fill in a self-assessment tax return?